 OMS strongly advises that people with MS avoid dairy in their diet because research shows a high correlation between MS and dairy products, specifically because of particular proteins in cow’s milk.
-Here you can read an easy list of foods to enjoy and avoid on the OMS recovery program.
+Here you can read an easy list of foods to enjoy and avoid on the OMS program.

 There are plenty of dairy alternatives to enjoy, and the options keep on growing.

 While soy products offer the highest protein and are better for baking, some people think almond or rice milk taste better on cereal.
 Check the ingredients as some alternative milks contain oils which are restricted on the OMS Program.

 Here's some pros and cons of some of the dairy-free milk options.

 ✔ Nutty flavour, which can taste nice in cereal or hot chocolate but doesn't work for every recipe

 ✔ You can buy sweetened or unsweetened almond milk

 ✔ Good in coffee and hot drinks

 X Often more expensive than other milks - watch out as cheaper versions bulk out with thickeners and have low almond content